docusign/code-examples-bash/README.md

 * Authentication with DocuSign via [JSON Web Token (JWT) Grant](https://developers.docusign.com/platform/auth/jwt/).
 When the token expires, it updates automatically.

-## eSignature API
+## eSignature REST API

-For more information about the scopes used for obtaining authorization to use the eSignature API, see [Required scopes](https://developers.docusign.com/docs/esign-rest-api/esign101/auth#required-scopes).
+For more information about the scopes used for obtaining authorization to use the eSignature REST API, see [Required scopes](https://developers.docusign.com/docs/esign-rest-api/esign101/auth#required-scopes).

-For a list of code examples that use the eSignature API, see the [How-to guides overview](https://developers.docusign.com/docs/esign-rest-api/how-to/) on the DocuSign Developer Center.
+For a list of code examples that use the eSignature REST API, see the [How-to guides overview](https://developers.docusign.com/docs/esign-rest-api/how-to/) on the DocuSign Developer Center.

 ## Rooms API